© Christine Power

 She shook her head and mimicked the do-gooders, “Your gentle touch will bring comfort and order to the lives of these lonely men.”

-Under the guise of saving the souls of these men, were the tantalizing tales of riches, of gold and diamonds and pearls.
+Under the guise of saving the souls of these men, were the tantalising tales of riches, of gold and diamonds and pearls.
 Whether they used those exact words, they’d painted a picture of promise and hope.